matt-fevold/webbreaker/README.md

 ## Release Notes

-New Features, bugs and enhancements are documented in our [WebBreaker Release Notes](docs/release.md)
+New Features, bugs and enhancements for this release are documented in our [WebBreaker Release Notes](docs/release.md)

 ## Quick Local Installation and Configurations